Marcellis/mad-codelabs/docs/level1-task1/level1-task1.md

 ```

 Positive
-: In this code snippet the (1..6).random() call makes use of Kotlin Ranges which makes a range of 1 to 6 (inclusive).
+: In this code snippet the `(1..6).random()` call makes use of Kotlin Ranges which makes a range of 1 to 6 (inclusive).

 ### Higher, equals and lower functionality

-When the user clicks on one of these buttons the dice needs to be rolled and a check needs to be done to see if
+When the user clicks on one of these buttons the dice needs to be rolled, and a check needs to be done to see if
 the user guessed correctly.
 When an answer is correct a `Toast` message should be shown with the text `“Correct”`.
 When an answer is incorrect a Toast message should be shown with the text `“Incorrect”`.

-1. Create a method called `onAnswerCorrect` which should show a correct message (Toast) to the user
+1. Create a method called `onAnswerCorrect` which should show a correct message (Toast) to the user.
-2. Create a method called `onAnswerIncorrect` which should show an incorrect message (Toast) to the user
+2. Create a method called `onAnswerIncorrect` which should show an incorrect message (Toast) to the user.
-3. Create a method called `onHigherClick` which should roll the dice and check if the answer is correct
+3. Create a method called `onHigherClick` which should roll the dice and check if the answer is correct.
-4. Create a method called `onLowerClick` which should roll the dice and check if the answer is correct
+4. Create a method called `onLowerClick` which should roll the dice and check if the answer is correct.
-5. Create a method called `onEqualClick` which should roll the dice and check if the answer is correct
+5. Create a method called `onEqualClick` which should roll the dice and check if the answer is correct.

 ```kotlin
 /**